Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Transport coefficients in DQPM

 In the 'on-shell' case all energies of the partons are taken to be $E^2=\vec{p}^2+M^2$, where $M$ is the pole mass of quark or gluon spectral function which depends on $(T,\mu_B$) and defined by Eqs. (\ref{eq:Mg}),(\ref{eq:Mq}).
 The general expression for a transport coefficient in kinetic theory \cite{PhysRevD.37.2484, PhysRevC.57.889, Moore:2004tg,Berrehrah:2014kba} has the following form:

-where $d_j$ is the degeneracy factor for spin and color ($2N_c$ for quarks and $2(N_c^2-1)$ for gluons), $f_j = f_j(E_j,T,\mu_q)$ are the distribution functions and $v_{\text{rel}}=F/(4E_iE_j)$ with $F$ being the flux of incident particles.
+where $d_j$ is the degeneracy factor for spin and color ($2N_c$ for quarks and $2(N_c^2-1)$ for gluons); $f_j = f_j(E_j,T,\mu_q)$ are the Fermi distribution functions for quarks and $f_j = f_j(E_j,T)$ are the Bose distribution functions for gluons.
+Here $v_{\text{rel}}=F/(4E_iE_j)$ with $F$ being the flux of incident particles.
 The Pauli-blocking (-) and Bose-enhancement (+) factors account for the available density of final states.

 Depending on the choice of $\calO$ in equation \eqref{eq:O_on} one can refer to different transport coefficients: \begin{itemize} \item $\calO = (p_T^{2} - p_T^{\prime 2})$ -- to the jet transport coefficient $\qhat$, \item $\calO = (E-E')$ -- to the energy loss $\Delta E = dE/dx$, \item $\calO = (p_L-p_L')$ -- to the drag coefficient $\mathcal{A}$, \item $\calO = 1$ -- to the scattering rate $\Gamma$, \end{itemize} where $p_T$ and $p_L$ denote transverse and longitudinal momenta respectively.